darsain/grunt-tagrelease/README.md

 Default: `false`

 Whether the new tag should be annotated.
 If enabled, the tag will receive a message from `message` option.

-#### file
-Type: `String`
-Default: `null`

-Path to the JSON file with version that should be used as a new tag.
-Doesn't default to anything, you have to specify this.

 ## Usage Examples